-The most remarkable part of shopping in Ho Chi Minh City isn't the boutiques, or the malls or even the people that frequent these places; It's the sheer variety.
-There are so many different types of malls and markets in Ho Chi Minh City that you will be hard pressed to choose one.
-To make it easier for you, we've made a list of some of the best places to shop at in HCMC.
+The most remarkable part of shopping in Ho Chi Minh isn't the boutiques, the malls or even the people that frequent these places; it's the sheer variety.
+There are so many different types of malls and markets in Ho Chi Minh City that you will be hard-pressed to choose one.
+So, to make it easier for you, we've listed some of the best places to shop in HCMC.

 Timings - 9:00 AM - 6:00 PM

 This market is one of Vietnam's oldest and busiest shopping places, where local artists display their beautiful and unique works.
 It is a place where fashion and décor enthusiasts should visit.

 Ho Chi Minh City's Shopping Guide cannot be complete without explicitly mentioning the shopping streets of Ho Chi Minh City.
 Products vary as needs vary, and bargaining is an absolute must!
 Street stalls are generally active during the evening night hours.

 Nguyen Dinh Chieu Street is unique as it is solely dedicated to footwear.
 The street is divided into different sections - where one section is dedicated to women's, men's and children's footwear, respectively.
 Shoes of every style, size, and shape are available here and are of exceptional quality.